- JPN 1012, 5 credits

 Do teachers have a choice in assignments?
 Are there required assignments?

 No. The assignments used in CIS sections of the class are exactly the same as assignments used in the on-campus sections of the class.

 Who creates the exams?

-Instructors in the U of M Department of Asian Languages and Literatures create the exams.
+Instructors in the U of M Department of Asian and Middle Eastern Studies create the exams.